vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-server.md

 | \--gateway-event-filter | Optional custom filter class to skip events. |
 | \--group-transaction-events | Ensures all events from a transaction are sent in the same batch. |

-These settings allow you to fine-tune how the sender queues, processes and delivers data to the remote site.
+These settings allow you to fine-tune how the sender queues, processes, and delivers data to the remote site.

 **Example**: